ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 There are two ways to expose Dashboard outside the Cluster:

 **1. Setting up ingress** <br/>
-Follow the [instructions](kuberay-ingress) to set up ingress to access Ray Dashboard.
+Follow the [instructions](kuberay-ingress) to set up ingress to access Ray Dashboard. **The Ingress must only allows access from trusted sources.**

 **2. Port forwarding** <br/>
 You can also view the dashboard from outside the Kubernetes cluster by using port-forwarding: